willwillis/TechBlocks/README.md

-# TechBlocks
+# Tech Blocks

 > Open tech curriculum from zero to Blockchain.
-Open in the sense that the structure of this course will change depending on people's interests.
+Open in the sense that the structure of this course will adapt according to people's interests.

 # A Working Outline
 1. Collaborating with others online with Git